troiganto/scenarios/README.md

 - To use `scenarios` in conjunction with `xargs`, you can use the option `--print0`.
 With it, the scenario names are separated by `NUL` instead of end-of-line characters.

+- The `--choose` parameter allows you to only a single scenario combination out of a long list that `scenarios` would usually produce.
+This is useful if there is a bug in your setup and you just want to do a quick run to find it.

+- Similarly, the `--exclude` parameter allows you to skip a single scenario that you are not interested in.